fpereiro/gotoB/tutorial/tutorial.md

 The *frontend* and the *backend* - or the *client* and the *server*, if you prefer - interact with each other through the internet.

-**In essence, a webapp is two programs: one that runs in a web browser and another one that runs in a server**.
+**In essence, a webapp is two programs: one that runs on a web browser and another one that runs on a server**.
 Frontend and backend are the two sides of the coin of a webapp.
 To fully build a webapp, you need to do both.

 This tutorial only covers the frontend aspect of webapp development.
 We will however learn how to make requests to the backend so that when you get around to write your server, your frontend will be ready for it!